MuhammadArsalan472121/C-Cpp-language/README.md

 # C-language
 this is C language code
 it's free
-justentter values and get result.
+just enter values and get result.